lacanoid/pgddl/README.md

 This is an SQL-only extension for PostgreSQL that provides functions for generating SQL DDL scripts for objects stored in a database.

+Some other SQL databases support commands like SHOW CREATE TABLE or provide callable functions for the purpose.

+PostgreSQL currently does not provide overall in-server DDL extracting functions, but rather just separate `pg_dump` program, which is an external tool to the server and therefore usually requires shell access or local installation to use.

+PostgreSQL does however provide a number of helper functions which greatly help with reconstructing DDL and are of course used by this extension.

 Advantages over using other tools like `psql` or `pgdump` include:

-- You can use it with any client which support running plain SQL queries
+- You can use it extract DDL with any client which support running plain SQL queries
+- With SQL you can dump things like say only functions with matching names from chosen schemas
+- Created scripts are somewhat more intended to be run and copy/pasted manually by the DBA
 - No shell commands with hairy options required (for running pg_dump), just use SELECT
-- With SQL you can dump things like say only functions with matching name from all schemas
-- Created scripts are somewhat more intended to be run manually in a client

-Some other SQL databases support commands like SHOW CREATE TABLE or provide callable functions for the purpose.

 It is currently rather incomplete, but still useful.
 It provides support for most basic objects.